aprilianto665/aprilianto665/README.md

 </h2>

 <p align="center">
-  I'm a web developer specializing in backend.
-My background in managing documentation for large construction projects has given me exceptional attention to detail and organization skills that I now apply to web development.
+  I'm a Software Engineer with a language-agnostic mindset, transitioning from document control to web development.
+I focus on building scalable, maintainable systems by selecting technologies based on the problem context rather than preference.
 </p>

 <h2 align="center">